-With the JAEPA certificate of origin, tariffs across all range of products are reduced and/or eliminated.
+With the JAEPA certificate of origin, tariffs across all ranges of products are reduced and/or eliminated.

 Are all goods Eligible?

-Only goods originating in either Australia or the specific country enjoys preferential tariff rates.
+Only goods originating in either Australia or the specific country enjoy preferential tariff rates.
 Preferential rules of origin are agreed criteria used to make sure that is the best case.
-These criteria are mandatory to prevent trans-shipment, where goods/products from a third party are redirected through the specific country or Australia to avoid higher tariff payment.
+These criteria are mandatory to prevent trans-shipment, where goods/products from a third party are redirected through the specific country or Australia to avoid higher tariff payments.